graphy-young/algorithm/README.md

 This repo contains codes on algorithm study.

-Maybe you won't see anything in here :P
+Maybe you won't see anything to use in here :P